pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## Authoritative Servers

-DELEG RR type defines a zone cut in similar way as NS RR type and thus behavior defined for zone cuts in existing pre-DELEG specifications apply.
+The DELEG RR type defines a zone cut in similar way as the NS RR type, and thus behavior defined for zone cuts in existing pre-DELEG specifications apply.
-Most notably, presence of DELEG RR type occludes RRsets which might (usually errorneously) appear at or under the zone cut.
+Most notably, the presence of a DELEG RRset occludes RRsets which might (usually errorneously) appear at or under the zone cut.

 DELEG-aware authoritative servers act differently when handling queries from DELEG-unaware clients (those with DE=0) than from DELEG-aware clients (those with DE=1).